 Money market deposit accounts increased \$130.9 million, or 26.7%, to \$620.4 million at September 30, 2019 compared to December 31, 2018.
 Time deposit accounts decreased \$8.3 million, or 4.6%, from December 31, 2018 to \$170.5 million at September 30, 2019.
 Negotiable order of withdrawal, or NOW accounts, increased \$18.2 million, or 28.0%, to \$83.0 million from December 31, 2018 to September 30, 2019.
 The increase in money market deposits was primarily attributed to an increase in organic growth related to our deposit initiatives as well as additional deposits added from our trust and investment management relationships for which we also provide deposit products.
-The decrease in organic growth related to our deposit initiatives.
+The decrease in time deposit accounts was primarily due to maturities and the increase in NOW accounts was attributed to an increase in organic growth related to our deposit initiatives.